OscarArroyoVega/OscarArroyoVega/README.md

 - 👋 ME: @OscarArroyoVega
 - 👀 Interested in: Lifestyles emerging when AI applications met spatial and territorial realities
 - 🌱 Background in: large scale projects from draft to real project (CostaViva smart_town, Nivalis solar_smart_city)
-- 🧐 Always learning, always hungry... now into LLMs, RAGs and Graphs to dev urban solution.
+- 🧐 Always learning, always hungry... now into LLMs, RAG systems, and visualizing how to use them to impact urban spaces
-- 🪐 When I find something about graphs,  Timeseries or GeoPandas my time-space obsesion  push me to read it, it is a kind of gravity force
+- 🪐 When I find something about Graphs, Timeseries or GeoPandas my time-space obsesion  push me to read it, it is a kind of gravity force
 - 👽 Vocational system designer
 - ✨ Magically I am able to transform complex concepts in order to make them understandable by a wide range of audiences
 - 🎇 collaborative entrepreneur